915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 \[[2](#id2)]
 Unlike other languages, special characters such as `\n` have the same meaning with both single (`'...'`) and double (`"..."`) quotes.
-The only difference between the two is that within single quotes you donât need to escape `"` (but you have to escape `\'`) and vice versa.
+The only difference between the two is that within single quotes you don’t need to escape `"` (but you have to escape `\'`) and vice versa.